Accounting Modes

 To take it one step further, a Blended MER can waterfall down into lower-level ROAS or CAC goals at the platform levels.
 In this context, Blended MER refers to MER across all channels: total revenue / total spend.

-Let's say your Blended MER goal was a 3.0 and looking at your historical data, we saw the following:
+Let's say your Blended MER goal was a 3.0 and looking at your historical data, you saw the following:

 Blended MER | Facebook ROAS (1DC) | Google ROAS (1DC) | TikTok ROAS (1DC) |